Research Experience for Undergraduates (REU) Program

 - Deliverables — A final written report or multimedia project, an abstract, and a presentation before peers for sharing and documenting your research.

-This program is subscribed by undergraduates from across the country.
-Applications and transcripts are due February 15, 2020, and selection of the summer students proceeds with Center faculty through April.
-With direction from a faculty advisor and, in most cases, a postdoctoral fellow or graduate student, the REU student defines and sets up the program necessary to accomplish the ten-week summer project.
+Applications and transcripts are due March 1, 2022, and selection of the summer students proceeds with Center faculty through April.
+With direction from a faculty advisor, and in most cases, a postdoctoral fellow or graduate student, the REU student defines and sets up a program in an REU Research Area necessary to accomplish the ten-week summer project.
 A final presentation is given by each student at the "end-of-summer" seminar attended by Center faculty, student mentors, and fellow REU students.

-The summer 2022 REU Program runs from Tuesday, June 7 to Friday, August 12, 2022.
+The summer 2022 REU Program is 10 weeks in duration from Tuesday, June 7 to Friday, August 12, 2022.
 Apply for the 2022 REU program at REU application details.

 For more information about past projects and participants, please visit REU Participant Profiles, or for more information about this program, contact: